mohai17/Assignment_Q1/README.md

-# Assignment_Q1

-#Run from testng.xml to execute the script
+# --> Run from testng.xml to execute the script